rushihole3242/CodeSoft-Level1/README.md

-# CodeSoft-Level1
+# CodeSoft-Level1-task1
-Task1=Landing Page,Task2=Portfolio,Task3=Calculator by using HTML,CSS AND JavaScript.
+Landing Page by using HTML and CSS